-Our network helps to reunite lost pets with their families, as well as helping people find new pets to adopt into their homes.
-We promote adoptions at many sights, throughout the CSRA, including Augusta Animal Services, our municipal shelter on Mack Lane.
+We promote adoptions at many sights, throughout the CSRA, including Petsmart, Petco, Augusta Animal Services, our municipal shelter on Mack Lane.
 The most important message we strive to convey, is the importance of spay/neuter, one of the components of responsible pet ownership.
 It is the only way to reduce the increasing population of companion animals.
 We always need more volunteers to expand our network, provide foster homes for animals in need, help with fundraising events and more.

 We hold many fundraising events throughout the year like our annual charity golf tournament and auction in the spring, a rummage sale in the fall, a Santa Paws Photo Shoot in November, and always seek more ideas for fundraising.

 We were recognized by the IRS as a 501c3, not for profit organization in 2009, in the state of Georgia.
 Contributions are fully deductible to the extent of the law.
 Every dollar goes directly towards helping the animals.
-There is no money spent on salaries, rent or professional fund raising.
-We accept tax deductible donations any day of the year.
+We accept tax deductible donations any day of the year and encourage monthly donations

-Our Spay/Neuter Program enables many families to have their pets altered who would otherwise be unable to do so for financial reasons.
+Our Spay/Neuter Program enables many families, who would otherwise be unable to do so for financial reasons, have their pets sterilized.
 This program keeps pets in homes that would otherwise be surrendered to shelters.
 Our spay/neuter program is also provided for stray animals.
 Consequently, this reduces the number of unwanted animals that enter our already over burdened and over-populated shelters.
-Through our program, hundreds of animals are spayed/neutered each year, which greatly reduces the number of animals being born, and thus the number being destroyed.
+Through our program, hundreds of animals are spayed/neutered each year, which greatly reduces the number of animals being born, and thus the number being abandoned and destroyed.

 We encourage the conversation about Estate Planning.
 Children are ideally supposed to outlive their parents.
 This dynamic is reversed in the situation of pet and pet owner.
 Pet owners, in their lifetime, generally own and bond with several companion animals.
-It is responsible to draft wills in cases where children are involved, but what if people were to die or become incapacitated, expectedly or unexpectedly?
+It is responsible to draft wills in cases where children are involved, but what if pet owner were to die or become incapacitated?
 Veterinarians can advise clients that there are ways to deal with the situation of not surviving their animals.
 We recommend that you consider talking to your veterinarian and an attorney to plan for the future care of your family and your ‘extended family’ in such eventuality.

 We would greatly appreciate memorial gifts given in honor of a loved person or pet that has passed away, to help other pets in need of a second chance at life.